 In summary, almost everything is known about you based on our society’s dependence upon online connectivity.
 From Facebook alone, data scientist Michal Kosinski believes that with only 300 likes, his algorithm can predict a person’s behavior better than their partner.
-In the next article, I will discuss how all of your data points are already being used.

 Latest posts by Peter LoPinto (see all)

 - Technology: Bringing Families Together - November 6, 2017